cmackeen/cmackeen.github.io/docs/projects/pilemma.md

 {: .no_toc }

 Pilemma is a deep reinforcement learning project designed to exploit decentralized incentive systems.
-Specifically, Pilemma will strive to audit incentive structures for their potential weaknesses, and certify robust protocols for user safety and in turn adoption.
+Specifically, Pilemma's objective is to audit incentive structures for their potential weaknesses, and certify robust protocols for user safety and in turn adoption.

 # First Application